sheeriot/.github/profile/README.md

 Sheer means a lot of things.
 Look it up.

-## Building an IoT Host (VM) on Azure
+## Building an IoT Host (VM) on Azure or AWS

 Start with a VM

-- [AzureVmDeploy](https://github.com/sheeriot/AzureVmDeploy) - if using a Public or Paid-for Repository, supports Environments
-- [DevHostAzure](https://github.com/sheeriot/DevHostAzure) - if using a free Private repository, no Environments (Secrets.Variables are Global)

-Building a VM on Azure using three Terraform Apply tasks as run by GitHub Actions.

-Prepare by creating an Azure Subscription, AD Service Principal, assign permissions as needed.

-Setup the GitHub Environmental variables and secrets.
+- [Cloud VM](https://github.com/sheeriot/cloudvm) - a public repository that can be used to create environments and VMs on AWS and Azure.

 1. Build Storage for Terraform State (aka tfstate) retention
-1. Build Azure Network
+1. Build Azure Network or AWS VPC
 1. Build VM

-Be sure you can login with SSH.
+1. Setup .ssh/config and connect

 ## Add Nginx for Web Hosting